GiladLeef/robovision/README.md

 Out-of-the-box usage is possible using the pretrained weights provided by ultralytics or the open-source community.
 To fine-tune or pretrain a new model, use the labelme tool to label your data, and use datatool to convert the json files into the correct dataset format.

+Train the model using:

 `python train.py`

-Use labelme to easily label your data in a click of a button.

 Dependencies: